 Professor Emeritus Brian J. Caldwell

 From 1998 to 2004 he served as Dean of Education at the University of Melbourne.
 Previous appointments include Head of Education Policy and Management (1995-1998) at the University of Melbourne; Head of Teacher Education (1988-1989) and Dean of Education (1989-1990) at the University of Tasmania; and Research Assistant Professor (1979-1981) at the University of Alberta, Canada.
-His major interests lie in leadership, governance, finance, and transformational change in schools and school systems.

-Brian Caldwell was Chair of the Advisory Board of the Asia Education Foundation from 1998 to 2004.
+Brian was Chair of the Advisory Board of the Asia Education Foundation from 1998 to 2004.
 He was a director of the Australian Council for Educational Research (ACER) from 2003 to 2011, serving as Deputy Chair from 2009 to 2011.
-He was Deputy Chair of the Board of the Australian Curriculum, Assessment and Reporting Authority (ACARA) from 2014 to 2017.
+He was Deputy Chair of the Australian Curriculum, Assessment and Reporting Authority (ACARA) from 2014 to 2017.
 He is a Fellow and Life Member of the Australian Council for Educational Leaders (ACEL) and a Fellow and Life Member of the Australian College of Educators (ACE).
 He was President of ACEL from 1990 to 1993 and was awarded its Gold Medal in 1994.
 He is Patron of ACEL (Victoria).
 In July 2005 he received the College Medal of ACE.
 In 2004 he was awarded the Sir James Darling Medal of ACE (Victoria) and the Hedley Beare Educator of the Year Award of ACEL (Victoria).
-He is currently Patron of the Australian Special Education Principals Association (ASEPA) and Patron of Wellbeing in Schools Australia (WISA).
+He is Patron of the Australian Special Education Principals Association (ASEPA) and Patron of Wellbeing in Schools Australia (WISA).